• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 Deduct Volunteer Expenses Photo KittyGreen66/Flickr

 I’m going to guess that you probably aren’t volunteering for a tax break.
 Could you do more if you had a little extra time?
 Or a bit more money in your pocket?
-Tracking your volunteering expenses may help you free up some money so you may be able to give even more back.
+Tracking your volunteering expenses may help you free up some money so you may be able to give even more back come tax time.
+Finding hidden tax deductions can help free up more time to give back, or perhaps even donate more to charity each year.

 What are some Volunteer Tax Deduction Tips?